-A parking jack is not supplied with the spreader; instead a pivoting parking foot is positioned to the underside of the drawbar.
+The machine is fitted as standard with a pivoting parking foot which is positioned to the underside of the drawbar.
 This enables the automatic pick up hitch hook to easily move under the tow eye when attaching the spreader.
+Alternatively a parking jack can be supplied with the machine as a cost option.